 - Victoria’s Love – the menstrual cup with a discharge valve

-Note that I’ve recently added some affiliate links in this post, which means no additional costs to you whatsover, but I will get a small % of any purchase you end up making through a click here.
-Think of it as supporting the site.
+Note that I’ve recently added some affiliate links in this post, which means no additional costs to you whatsover, but I may get a small % of any purchase you end up making through a click here.
+Think of it as supporting the cost of running this site.

 The Lily Cup Compact and Lily Cup were sponsored by Intimina.
 Review and opinions are all my own.